anoma/taiga/book/src/exec.md

 Let's see how different use cases can be handled with this execution model.

-**Note**: For simplicity in the examples below we assume that the balancing value `v` is equal to zero
+**Note**: For simplicity in the examples below we assume that the balancing value `v` is equal to zero.

 ### 1. Three-party barter

 Three parties, Alice, Bob, and Charlie, are looking for some assets in exchange for something else.
 Their intents can be matched into a three-party bartering cycle.
 Let's see step by step how this happens.

-**Note**: parties don't require three-party bartering explicitly
+**Note**: parties don't require three-party bartering explicitly.

 ![img.png](img/exec_3_party.png)